Maes Madog Cottages

 These wonderful, 17th Century farm building conversions are set on the owner’s 50-acre farm amongst beautiful Welsh countryside, on the outskirts of Capel Garmon.
 With stone walls and exposed oak beams, each holiday cottage is full of character and offers friends, families and couples a fantastic country escape!
 Inside are cosy, open plan living spaces where you can cook meals together, discuss the day’s excursions over dinner, or relax with a glass of wine and a bit of late-night TV before bed.
 Comfy bedrooms offer the perfect place to rejuvenate with a good night’s sleep, and three properties have bath tubs where you can relax with a long soak after a busy day.
 Surrounding the cottages are delightful grounds with stunning views, pretty flower beds and outdoor dining areas full of ancient oak trees and abundant birdlife.
 You can relax in the sunshine, accompanied by the soothing sounds of birdsong and Afon Euarth which runs nearby.
 The village of Capel Garmon has a local pub, which can be reached in a 15-minute walk, and the popular neighbouring village of Betws-y-Coed has a good collection of shops and pubs of its own.
 It also has a brilliant mountain bike centre and, as the cottages are set in the Snowdonia National Park, the surrounding area is also full of excellent walking opportunities.
 An excellent holiday base for groups exploring North Wales, and seeking a relaxing country retreat!

-This large, stunning stone-built detached property is set on an impressive Welsh countryside and is bursting with character.
+This stone-built detached farmhouse dates back to around 1840 and is set within some impressive Welsh countryside and is bursting with charm and character.

 Situated in a tranquil area, this property is an ideal retreat for those looking to relax in a peaceful environment.

-This charming property can sleep up to seven people in four bedrooms comprising two king-size doubles (one with en-suite facilities), one double and one ground floor single with en-suite facilities suitable for those less mobile.
+This charming property can sleep up to eight people in four bedrooms comprising a super king-size double, a king-size double with en-suite facilities, a twin and a ground floor double with en-suite facilities suitable for those less mobile.

-The family bathroom is bright and airy with both a walk-in shower and a bath.
+The family bathroom is bright and airy with both a walk-in shower and a wonderful freestanding roll top bath, perfect for a lovely soak after a long day walking in the hills.

-With many spacious rooms, there is a delightful sitting room with a woodburner, perfect for relaxing and getting cosy after a long day of exploring!
+With many spacious rooms, there is a delightful sitting room with an impressive inglenook fireplace housing a woodburner stove, perfect for relaxing and getting cosy after a long day of exploring!

 To the outside of the property is a large enclosed lawned garden with a patio area, hot tub and furniture with picturesque views of the countryside.

-Located on stretches of country, you can wander around the grounds or even find yourself at the village pub!
+Located on stretches of country lanes, you can wander around the grounds or even find yourself at the village pub!

 With flexible accommodation to suit all, Maes Madog is perfect for a family or group of friends looking to have a rural escape!

-Four bedrooms: 2 x king-size double (one with en-suite shower, basin and WC), 1 x twin, 1 x ground floor single with en-suite shower, basin and WC.
-Bathroom with bath, walk-in shower, basin and WC.
+Four bedrooms: 1 x super king-size double, 1 x king-size double with en-suite shower, basin and WC, 1 x twin, 1 x ground floor 4’ double with en-suite shower, basin and WC.
+Bathroom with roll top bath, walk-in shower, basin and WC.
 First floor basin and WC.
-Kitchen with dining area and open fire.
-Dining room.
+Kitchen with dining area.
+Games room.
 Sitting room with woodburner.

 About the location